 Bring Your Own Independence

 Main Street is not a service provider and does not provide care giving or support staff to meet individualized, customized, one-on-one needs.
 Main Street’s philosophy of inclusion and social integration is based on the fundamental precept of “Bring Your Own Independence”.
 Residents and members are encouraged to bring with them whatever and whomever they need to help them fully access and enjoy the benefits of living at Main Street and/or being a member of the community center.
 Main Street’s community center is not a DDA day center or a drop off facility and is not responsible for residents and members when they are on Main Street premises or attending events.
 Main Street provides a building with 24/7 security and community center staff who are caring and trained to provide quality programming for people of all abilities.
-By breaking the link between housing and services, Main Street residents will have choice regarding their service providers and will not required to move if they wish to change service providers as is the case in group homes.
+By breaking the link between housing and services, Main Street residents have choice regarding their service providers and are not required to move if they wish to change service providers as is the case in group homes.

-Main Street – created on the founding principles of affordability, inclusivity and sustainability – will be a vibrant community for continued learning, social engagement and health and wellness.
-By fostering a culture of inclusion, Main Street will bridge abilities, age and socioeconomic factors, allowing residents and members to enjoy casual, organic social encounters as well as structured activities and programs provided by trained staff and community partners.
+Main Street – created on the founding principles of affordability, inclusivity and sustainability – is a vibrant community for continued learning, social engagement and health and wellness.
+By fostering a culture of inclusion, Main Street bridges abilities, age and socioeconomic factors, allowing residents and members to enjoy casual, organic social encounters as well as structured activities and programs provided by trained staff and community partners.